krotscheck/go-rds-driver/README.md

 db.ConnPool, err = sql.Open(rds.DRIVERNAME, dsn)
 ```

+## Data mappings
+The nature of our data translation - from DB to HTTP to Go - makes converting database
+types somewhat tricky.
+In most cases, we've done our best to match the behavior of
+a commonly used driver, so swapping from Data API to Driver can be done quickly and easily.
+Even so, there are some unusual behaviors of the RDS Data API that we call out below:

+### MySQL

+The RDS MySQL version supported is 5.7.
+Driver parity is tested using `github.com/go-sql-driver/mysql`

+* Unsigned integers are not natively supported by the AWS SDK's Data API, and are
+  all converted to the int64 type.
+As such large integer values may be lossy.
+* The `BIT(M)` column type is transferred via the HTTP protocol as a boolean, not
+  as a blob.
+As this is clearly incorrect and unreliable behavior,
+  the RDS driver will return an error when attempting to marshal a value of this type.
+* The `BOOLEAN` type maps to a `BIT(1)` column type, and thus is impacted
+  by the same limitation as the `BIT(M)` type above.
+As we cannot reliably determine
+  whether a program wants to map to a `bool` or a `[]uint`, attempting to use
+  this type will also throw an error.

+### Postgresql

+The RDS Postgres version supported is 10.14.
+Driver parity is tested using `github.com/jackc/pgx/v4`

+* Unsigned integers are not natively supported by the AWS SDK's Data API, and are
+  all converted to the int64 type.
+As such large integer values may be lossy.
+* Postgres complex types - in short anything in [section 8.8](https://www.postgresql.org/docs/10/datatype.html) and after,
+  is not supported.
+If you'd like us to support that, pull requests are relatively
+  easy to submit.

 ## Usage with Gorm

 The above caveat with the Serverless Data API makes usage of gorm tricky.
-While you can easily restrict yourself
+While you can easily use named parameters
-to only using named parameters in your application code, the current implementation of the Gorm
-Migrators (as of Aug 1, 2021) exclusively uses ordinal parameters.
+in your own code, the current implementation of the Gorm Migrators (as of Aug 1, 2021) exclusively uses ordinal
+parameters.
 Please be careful when using this driver.

 ```go
 // RDS using the MySQL Dialector